Rachelgc124/TeleCommUser-prediction/README.md

 # TeleComm_User_prediction
-This is a group project for the data mining class (20/21 Fall).
+This is a group project for the data mining class (Fall 2020).